casp3r-elvis/MoviesuggestingApp/README.md

-# movieRatingApp
+Movie suggestion app
-a movie rating app build with html , css and JavaScript using api request
+a movie suggesting app, it suggest random movies to watch. build with html , css and JavaScript using api request